A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert U

-This adorable festive flick first hit cinemas in 1991 and stars a nine-year old Thora Birch (American Beauty) as Hallie who, alongside her brother Ethan (Ethan Embry, Empire Records) decide to hatch a plan to get everything they truly want for Christmas: their divorced parents back together.
+This adorable festive flick first hit cinemas in 1991 and stars a nine-year old Thora Birch (American Beauty) as Hallie.
+She and her brother Ethan (Ethan Embry, Empire Records) decide to hatch a plan to get everything they truly want for Christmas: their divorced parents back together.
 Hallie meets Santa and makes her demands crystal clear.
 But will Father Christmas be able to bring mum and dad back together in time for the holidays?

 Krampus